Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

 Cradle Mountain-Lake St Clair National Park

-Drive an hour and a half to spend the afternoon at Cradle Mountain-Lake St Clair National Park and walk the easy two-hour loop around Dove Lake.
-As you traverse the 5.7 km trail below the craggy spires of Cradle Mountain you’ll come across the impressive Glacier Rock, the moss-covered Ballroom Forest and the dilapidated 1940’s built Boatshed.
+Drive an hour and a half to spend the afternoon at Cradle Mountain-Lake St Clair National Park and walk the easy two-hour loop around Dove Lake (or try one of the many other walks in Cradle Mountain).
+As you traverse the 5.7-kilometre trail below the craggy spires of Cradle Mountain you’ll come across the impressive Glacier Rock, the moss-covered Ballroom Forest and the dilapidated 1940s-built Boatshed.

-After an action-packed day you’ll be looking forward to bed.
+After an action-packed day, you’ll be looking forward to bed.
 Spend a night in a traditional B&B in Sheffield at the charming Acacia Bed & Breakfast.
+If you want to stay closer, we’ve rounded up our pick of the best Cradle Mountain accommodation.
+There are also a number of good restaurants to try if you do.

 DAY THREE: SHEFFIELD TO HOBART